 From this page, you can filter by product or price level for example.
-Then simply update your prices:
+Then simply update your prices and save:

 Importing your prices

-Importing prices for all price levels from a spreadsheet (CSV file) is possible from the menu Settings > Import.
-You can find more information on this page.
+Importing prices for all price levels from a spreadsheet (CSV or XLSX file) is possible from the menu Settings > Import.
+You can find more information on this page: Updating data.